Charge carrier generation in RNDR-DEPFET Detectors: Data acquisition and filtering

-\paragraph{Bad rows and columns} The noise determination is done with a a Gaussian fit on the histogram of averaged readings per pixel.
-Due to the irregularities in column 43, this column was discarded (\autoref{fig:NoisePixels}).
-The standard deviation of the Gaussian in the sensor is on average \SI{0,38}{} and for this column \SI{0,62}{}.
-This is the case at all exposure times, indicating a hard ware problem of this readout channel.
-As a consequence, those pixels are rejected for further analysis.
+\paragraph{Bad rows and columns} The noise determination is done with a a Gaussian fit to the histogram of averaged readings per pixel.
+Due to the irregularities in column~34, this column was discarded (\autoref{fig:NoisePixels}).
+The standard deviation of the Gaussian is on average \SI{0,31}{\electronvolt} across the sensor, while for this column it is \SI{1,08}{\electronvolt}.
+This is the case at all exposure times, indicating a hardware problem in this readout channel.
+As a consequence, these pixels are rejected from further analysis.

-\paragraph{Hot and cold pixels} In bright or hot pixels charge carriers are generated more frequently, mainly due to well localized impurities or defects.
+\paragraph{Hot and cold pixels} In bright or hot pixels, charge carriers are generated more frequently, mainly due to well localized impurities or defects.
 Cold pixels are less sensitive or do not detect signals at all.
-To identify the hot and cold pixels, the number of detected, clustered hits of all frames are calculated for each pixel, resulting in 4096 values.
-The distribution of those values is calculated, pixels with more than five sigma difference from the median pixel value are masked.
-This leads to an additional 40 pixels being removed~(\autoref{fig:MaskPixle}).
+To identify the hot and cold pixels, the number of detected clustered hits over all frames is calculated for each pixel, resulting in 4096 values.
+The distribution of these values is calculated, pixels with more than five sigma difference from the median pixel value are masked. his removes an additional 20 pixels (\autoref{fig:MaskPixle}).

-\paragraph{Pixel clustering} If more than one electron is generated in between adjacent pixels, the signal can spread over those pixels.
-In the hit map, this would be shown as multiple hits, which need to be assigned to one event and in the spectrum two entries at low energies are merged to one with a higher signal.
-This effect is considered at the event clustering.
-This hardly impacts the generation rate, since the rate of multiple pixel events is dominated by pile-up of thermal single electron events and thus time dependent as well.
+\paragraph{Pixel clustering} If more than one electron is generated in adjacent pixels, the signal can spread over those pixels.
+In the hit map, this would appear as multiple hits that need to be assigned to one event.
+In the spectrum two entries at low energies are merged to one with a higher signal.
+This effect is handled by event clustering.
+This hardly impacts the generation rate, since the rate of multiple-pixel events is dominated by pile-up of thermal single-electron events and is therefore time dependent as well.

-The generation rate is not significantly impacted by treating all hits as one electron events, since the amount of 2 electron events is less than 2 \%, and the amount of three and four electron events is less than 0.1 \%.
+The generation rate is not significantly impacted by treating all hits as single-electron events, since the fraction of two-electron events is less than 2\,\%, and the fraction of three- and four- electron events is less than 0.1\,\%.